 The simple PREP tool is an essential part of your dynamic speaking toolkit.
 Use it to provide organization in your communication.
-Use PREP in many situations: answering questions, making a concise summary of a learning point, or emphasizing key points in a presentation or speech.
+Use PREP in many situations: answering questions, concisely summarizing a learning point, or emphasizing critical points in a presentation or speech.
 You can string multiple PREP segments together and provide a rich tapestry of knowledge, analysis, and engaging personal stories or anecdotes.

-Perhaps the reason that PREP works so well is that it follows a logical, scientific method-like flow.
+The reason that PREP works so well is that it follows a logical, scientific method-like flow.
 The speaker makes an assertion or gives a hypothesis, declaring the Point to be so without equivocation or qualification.
-The Point can be an attributable quote, the speaker’s own observation, a piece of established knowledge, or a message or policy from someone else that the speaker is tasked to deliver.
-During workforce training classes, I often call the class back to order from a break with a PREP focused on a famous quote related to the topic at hand, employ a short PREP to illustrate the significance of a learning point on a slide, or use the PREP format when addressing a student question.
+The Point can be an attributable quote, the speaker’s observation, a piece of established knowledge, or a message or policy from someone else that the speaker is tasked to deliver.
+For example, during workforce training classes, I often call the class back to order from a break with a PREP focused on a famous quote related to the topic at hand, employ a short PREP to illustrate the significance of a learning point on a slide, or use the PREP format when addressing a student question.

-Immediately after stating the Point, the speaker relates the Reason why the quote, observation, knowledge, or message is true.
-Then, the speaker provides analysis and research into the statement that is vital to the listener’s understanding and comprehension.
-Therefore, the Reason brings theory and information to the discussion to provide significance, substance, and understanding to the Point.
+Immediately after stating the Point, the speaker relates the Reason why the quote, observation, knowledge, or message is accurate.
+Then, the speaker provides analysis and research into the statement vital to the listener’s understanding and comprehension.
+Therefore, Reason brings theory and information to the discussion to provide significance, substance, and understanding to the Point.

 Now, after understanding the Point being made and the Reason for it, the audience is prepared to test the hypothesis—they need evidence!
 Thus the Example shows implementation and operation of the Point by describing a situation, the action taken or the interaction observed, and the outcome or resolution.
 A well-described engaging story, preferably personal but may be second hand or hypothetical, draws the audience into a moment where they can test and observe in a scientific fashion the results, and agree with the speaker regarding the veracity of the Point as expounded by the Reason.